Aerie’s new swimsuits are made from 1 million recycled plastic bottles

 Foyle concurs that this swim line is designed to spark conversation about sustainability. “[This capsule] collection is about more than just creating environmentally responsible products,” she says.
 “It’s also about encouraging conversations around protecting our planet and embracing a lifestyle that reduces waste.”

-This new line is part of a broader push by American Eagle to become more sustainable.
+This new line is part of a broader push by AEO Inc. to become more sustainable.
 Last year, the company announced that it planned to become carbon neutral by 2030, while also reducing its total carbon emissions by 40%.
 And over the next three years, it will recycle half of all water used in its laundries and cut the water consumption used in denim production by a third.